A Snippet of Local History

 This group is still going strong although "Jimmy Nairn" passed away in or around 2003.

-The above (edited) text has been taken from a document passed on to the Friar Street Group by a long-term LOCAL member of AA.
+The above (edited) text has been taken from a document passed on to the owner of this website in 2019.

 MORE ABOUT DR. WHITTET